CRA Product Classification: Is Your Product Default, Important, or Critical?

 - Physical and virtual network interfaces

-- Routers and modems intended for internet connection
+- Routers, modems intended for the connection to the internet, and switches

 - Microprocessors with security-related functionalities